-Reykjavik is the capital of Iceland, where Icelandic food is popular among foodies looking for some local culture.
+In the capital of Iceland, Icelandic food tours in Reykjavik are popular among foodies looking for some local culture.
 The city is relatively modern with a great atmosphere, surrounded by snowy peaks and geothermal water pools.

 Reykjavik’s is also home to various cultural events throughout the year, including the infamous “Fun and Food Festival”.
 Welcoming celebrity chefs from around the world, who then work with some of Reykjavik’s best restaurants, creating a food experience with only Icelandic ingredients.

 Book food tours in Reykjavik are among the best ways to get to know about the culture, through its traditional cuisine.
 So why not take a look at the top 10 local Icelandic foods to experience in Reykjavik:

 Skyr (Icelandic Yogurt)

 Skyr is a dairy product rather like Greek yoghurt or a soft cheese but with a much milder flavour.
 The locals usually eat skyr with milk or fruit.
 It is also enjoyable to eat with ice cream and a lighter version than cheesecake.

 Icelandic lambs do not eat grain or given any sort of growth hormones.
 They can roam around freely which means, their diet is wholly natural.
 The traditional Icelandic way to cook a leg of lamb is to oven cook it slowly for many hours, with local herbs.